kugrinov/group-venus-violets/readme.md

 Index page- pick between the following pages

-"family tree" page- depicts gods and goddesses with rudementary visual information on thier relationships, clicking on individual gods or characters will bring up a page that delves deeper into that character with more information on that specific individual
+Gods page- depicts gods and goddesses with basic information on their relationships and brief descriptions of who they are and what they do, clicking on individual gods or characters will bring up a page that delves deeper into that character with more information on that specific individual

-Gods and deities- the page that shows up following selection of a god from the "family tree" page Includes itemized list of all gods and characters freatures around the site, separated into catagories based on nature distinguishing the different kinds of gods olympians, titans, cthonic etc

-Mythical Creatures- itemized list of featured creatures throughout the myths and family tree pages catagorized by humanoid, "frankenstein esque", elemental etc.

-Heroes- itemized list of featured heroes throughout the myths and family tree pages catagorized by demigod, mortal, etc.
+Titans- similar to gods page but for titans

+Mythical Creatures- similar to gods page but for creatures

-Myths page- myths separated into main influential myths with hypertext linking to the gods and dieties page to give additional information if the reader clicks it
+Myths and Heroes- a page with a list of myths with hypertext linking to the heroes description below and potentially to other pages if a god or creature is mentioned

-Locations page?

-Worship page?
+Worship page- specific examples and explanation of the worship of these gods

 Basically a wikepedia-like website with myths linking to information pages on the various characters